Devan (actor): Career

 During his time in college, he used to read books a lot.
 He found possibility for a film in N. N. Pisharody's novel Vellam, he approached director Hariharan, who agreed with him, M. T. Vasudevan Nair wrote the screenplay, it was the first and last screenplay of his not based on his own story.
 Devan produced the film, filming was halted midway due to financial crisis.
 He made his acting debut in Ashatapathi to raise fund to resume filming, it was followed by a number of acting projects.
 After which, shooting resumed, but upon release, the film failed at the box office.
 In an interview, he said that Vellam (1985) is the best film come out from Hariharan-M. T. Vasudevan Nair combination.
 It was in the 1987 film New Delhi that he first appeared as a villain, since then he was typecast as a villain in Malayalam cinema.
 However, in Telugu cinema, he is known for character roles.
 Devan recalled in an interview that his best roles were in Telugu and Tamil cinema.

-He was engaged in several business ventures before starting his career in movies.

 Devan started his acting career in supporting roles, after being approached by a producer at Spencer Plaza in Chennai.
 His most notable movies are Ekalavyan, Baasha and Indraprasdham.
 He has also acted in several TV series.